How do we make scientists and engineers 100x more productive to solve problems that matter?

 Deep learning TL and investor working towards open-sourcing finance, science and

-best education has come from building things from scratch in the real world.
+best education has come from multi-year investments in building ambitious things from scratch in the real world (see below).

 Investment